!!! Concerns all students in Logic, Linguistics and Computer Science !!!

 Language | Logic and Computation | Language and Computation

-If necessary, the program committee may reassign papers to a more
+If necessary, the programme committee may reassign papers to a more

 appropriate subject area.
-The submission of the extended abstract
+The submission of the paper

 should be in one of the following formats: PostScript, PDF, RTF, or